 Heritage and History of St Michael and All Angels

-The site of St Michaels and All Angels been a continuous place of worship for over 1500 years.
+The site of St Michaels and All Angels has been a continuous place of worship for over 1500 years.
 In the local area, you can find evidence of the Bronze Age settlements, Roman lead mines and ruins of the 11th century Castell Meredudd.
 With such a long history, it is not surprising that the Church is home to many fascinating historical artefacts including the largest collection of Hatchments (click here to find out more about our Hatchments) in any church in Wales and Monmouthshire and the fine Morgan Family Monuments (click here to find out more about our Monuments) in the Grade II* listed early 18th century Chapel.

 The Church is claimed to have been founded in the 5th century by Glywys ap Solor, the early Welsh king of Glywysing (modern-day Glamorgan).
 The Nave was originally built in 1102 and rebuilt around 1600.
 The Chancel and Belltower were added in the 13th and 15th centuries and the Porch in the 17th century.
 In 1710 John Morgan “The London Merchant”, of Tredegar and Rhiwperra added the Morgan Chapel completing the building you see today.